Rookout/helm-charts/charts/operator/README.md

 ```
 Operator configuration updated
 ```
-If the above log line not found it means mo operator matcher supplied. make sure at least one matcher defined in [values.yaml](./values.yaml) under the operator.matchers section.
+If the above log line not found it means no operator matcher supplied. make sure at least one matcher defined in [values.yaml](./values.yaml) under the operator.matchers section.